Chapter 13 Special Analyses II: Quasi-Extinction Analysis

 > ext_reps ext_time

-This certainly looks better, but also perhaps a bit difficult to interpret.
+This certainly looks a lot better, particularly because of the difference in y-axis scale and the fact that many more replicates appear to survive in the treatment projections.
+But these plots are also perhaps a bit difficult to interpret.
 Our quasi-extinction analysis needs a bit more than this - a numeric metric showing us the difference in extinction probability.
 Let’s estimate the quasi-extinction probabilities.

 control_sum <- summary(trial2f_control)